-Camels carrying goods across open grassland, led by Indigenous herders under a cloudy sky.
+Camels carrying goods across open grassland, led by Indigenous herders under a cloudy sky, as depicted in the Gabbra film.

 Our Five-Year Strategy